How to Teach Digraph SH: 5 Best Tips + FREE Poster!

 Using a blending board for reading words with digraph SH is great for reinforcing the concept as well.

-The SH is included on one sound card, ensuring that the kids recognize the one sound the digraph makes.
-Make sure to use real and nonsense words!
+The SH is included on one sound card, helping to ensure that students recognize the one sound the digraph makes.

 Use Manipulatives